 Unshelled nuts have a relatively longer shelf life than the shelled ones.
 They can be stored for almost three to four months.

 The shelled nuts are not good candidates for long-term storage.
 They get damaged easily, especially if stored in a hot, humid place.
-So, it is best to store them in a cool and dry place.
+Therefore, it’s best to store them in a cool and dry place.

 Oh, wait.
 There’s more.
 If you want to know the different ways you can prepare and cook with pine nuts, this is it.